 What is a Delaware LLC Operating Agreement?

-At the outset, the members (owners) of a Delaware LLC have the ability to arrange the LLC’s affairs however they wish via agreement.
+At the outset, the members (owners) of a Delaware LLC have the ability to use the Operating Agreement to arrange the LLC’s affairs however they wish.
 The way in which the LLC is organized is spelled out in its Delaware LLC Operating Agreement.
 This agreement among the LLC members sets forth the ownership, management structure and operating procedures for the LLC.

 Here are a few important things to know about the Delaware LLC Operating Agreement:

 - It’s a private document. – The state of Delaware does not require you to file publicly the LLC Operating Agreement, nor does it require a list of the members and managers.
 The original should be kept in safe keeping in company files and each Member should keep a copy.

 - Get it in writing. – Even though the Delaware LLC Act states that it is legal for an Operating Agreement to be “written, oral, or implied”, documenting it in a formal written contract is the only way to make it enforceable.
 Delaware Courts enforce your Delaware LLC Operating Agreement as written.
 IncNow will prepare a proposed LLC Operating Agreement as part of most service packages.
 You can modify this before signing it.

 - It may be needed to open a business bank account. – In order to verify you have “signing power” for the LLC, financial institutions will require a copy of your Operating Agreement in addition to the LLC’s Federal Tax ID Number (EIN) to open a business bank account.

 - It should be updated as business needs change. – Should members wish to change the agreement or ownership structure, an amended and restated LLC Operating Agreement should be drafted and signed each time the agreement changes.
 IncNow can assist with changing Members of your LLC.

 Understanding the Role of the Delaware LLC Operating Agreement